 Every adult’s road to diagnosis is slightly different.
 For those that do not get a diagnosis in childhood, the journey can be a painful one, marked with inappropriate coping mechanisms and a feeling that something has never been right, but have no idea what is wrong.

-Many adults receive their first clue that they might have ADHD through the lens of watching their own child struggle with symptoms that are all too familiar.
+Many adults receive their first clue that they might have ADHD through the lens of watching their child struggle with symptoms that are all too familiar.
 It is not uncommon for an adult to seek professional help after having a child diagnosed.

 As a few more years passed, I noticed more and more similarities between her behaviors and the constant chaos that had been in my own head for as long as I could remember.
-When she was tested for ADHD, I studied the subject to learn all I could, and as I filled out all her paperwork, I couldn’t help but apply all those same questions to myself.
+When she was tested for ADHD, I studied the subject to learn all I could, and as I filled out all her paperwork, I could not help but apply all those same questions to myself.
 It was my "a-hah!" moment.

-Treatment for Adult ADHD
+Treatment for ADHD in Adults

 If a person thinks they might have ADHD, it is important to seek help from a medical professional who is familiar with the disorder.
 No definitive test can prove ADHD is present, but diagnosis can be made from carefully reviewing all symptoms and medical history, as well as ruling out other mental or mood disorders.

-A combination of medication, psychotherapy, and treatment for any co-existing mental or mood disorders is recommended.
+Treatment options are similar for both children and adults with ADHD.
+A combination of medication, psychotherapy and treatment for any co-existing mental or mood disorders is recommended.

 There can be controversy over the treatment of ADHD, especially around the use of medications.
 Ultimately, each adult has to do what is right for them.
 We must take the information we learn and decide what is best for ourselves.

 I do not take ADHD medication, but my daughter does.
-I would absolutely use medication in the future if necessary.
+I would absolutely use medication in the future, if necessary.
 Sometimes I struggle with symptoms and it is hard to deal with the daily demands of life, but I work to learn and apply the strategies that make things as easy as they can be.